 We went back to the hotel to pick up Sokunna’s family and then to the dinner show which Sok helped us to book.
-It was like $8 per person excluding drinks (drinks were like $3-$5 each).
+The show was $12 per person excluding drinks (drinks were like $3-$5 each).
 This buffet restaurant is huge with rows of tables and tons of food stations.

 Their soup noodle wasn’t as great as the ones we had in the hotel for breakfast though.
 Food quality-wise was okay better than the tourist-trap restaurant we had during lunch.

 The show consisted of like 5-6 traditional Khmer dances about different stories.
 One characteristic of Khmer dancers – ability to bend your fingers backward!
 Their dance moves were very slow like slow-motion…